 “Aha!”
 Lightsong said, lowering the weapon at the men in front of him.
 “Who’s first?”

-The men regarded him dumbly.
+The soldiers regarded him dumbly.

 “I say, you!”
 Lightsong said, thrusting at the next-closest guard.
 The sword, however, wasn’t held properly in his grip, and he missed the man by a good three inches.